Do I Need a Project Management Degree?

 How do I become a project manager without a degree?

-There are many routes you can take to becoming a project manager.
-Here are a few you can consider if you’re looking for alternatives to a degree.
+You can take many different routes to becoming a project manager.
+The following offers a few to consider if you’re looking for alternatives to a degree.

 • Work your way up: Many project management professionals get their start in non-managerial positions on a team.
-This way, you can learn more about the industry and gain the trust of teammates before becoming a project manager.
+This way, you can learn more about the industry and gain teammates' trust before becoming a project manager.
 Are you already in a job and ready to take the next step?
-Try approaching your manager to see if there are any opportunities in your workplace that will let you work on your project management skills.
-You can also try to gain a project management credential.
+Try approaching your manager to see if your workplace has any opportunities that will let you work on your project management skills.
+You can also try to gain project management credentials.

 • Build up project management skills: You'll need workplace skills like leadership and communication, as well as knowledge of basic concepts like Agile project management and how to budget for a project.
 Read more on key project management skills to see how you can fill any gaps in your knowledge.